Not all cat owners understand their pets’ sounds, and they often get confused when their cat hisses but wants to be petted.

 - Siamese cats, Turkish Vans, Angora cats, as well as Ushers, Bengals, and other hybrid breeds hiss more than others by nature;

-- Abyssinians, Orientals, Cornish Rexes, Egyptian Mau, Turkish Vans, and other cats that need increased physical activity can become aggressive as a result of lack of entertainment: they are encouraged to purchase interactive toys and play complexes, as well as pet them!;
+- Abyssinians, Orientals, Cornish Rexes, Egyptian Mau, Turkish Vans, and other cats that need increased physical activity can become aggressive due to a lack of entertainment.

-- Hairless breeds may hiss but be content when petted with warm hands and may get angry and hiss when cold;
+- Hairless breeds may hiss but become content when petted with warm hands and may get angry and hiss when cold;

-- A cat attacks a person from an ambush
+- A cat attacks you from an ambush

-- When yelling back at the cat, the pet begins to behave even more aggressively
+- When yelling back at the cat, it begins to behave even more aggressively

 When this behavior goes too far, it becomes a problem.

-To understand that this reason provokes the roar, just look at the circumstances under which the pet growls.
+To understand that this reason provokes hissing, look at the circumstances under which your cat does it.

 With continued exposure, stress suppresses the nervous system and makes the cat more vulnerable to disease, which further increases stress—a vicious circle.

-Besides, she may develop severe depression, which will exacerbate behavior problems when combined with anxiety.
-To maintain the health of the cat and the calmness in the house, it is necessary to start showing your care as early as possible.
+Therefore, to maintain the cat’s health and calmness in the house, you must start showing your care as early as possible.

-If you see your cat meowing, hissing, or showing anxiety, don’t be discouraged.
-Thanks to your love, patience, petting, and willingness to help, she has every chance of recovery and returns to an entire, healthy life.
+Thanks to your love, patience, petting, and willingness to help, your cat has every chance of recovery.

 Why Do Animals Like To Be Petted?